3 Tips for Savvy Holiday Spending

 Side hustle may be a buzz word you have heard lately, but what does it actually mean?
 In a nutshell, it means to supplement your income with other jobs or task that are separate from your main source or 'day job'.
 A side hustle can take many forms from babysitting, to becoming a part-time virtual assistant, or even filling out surveys while you watch your evening drama on Chromecast.

-Regardless of the type of job or task, as long as your side hustle(s) are expanding your income and don't come with a liability (eg. a pay to join service), having this extra income in your pocket or bank account can greatly decrease stress over the holidays.
+Regardless of the type of job or task, as long as your side hustle(s) are expanding or saving your income and don't come with a liability (eg. a pay to join service), having this extra income in your pocket or bank account can greatly decrease stress over the holidays.
 Even making an extra $50 a month can go towards your holiday budget and can reduce the strain on your stress levels.

 Some ideas to get your side hustle on include: